uwescience/software-working-group/JournalClub.md

 SJC is primarily a discussion forum.
 Topics include the following.

 - Technology reviews.
-This will be a discussion of the content and application of new software technologies such as a python scientific package or a software design pattern.
+This will be a discussion of the content and application of software technologies such as a python scientific package or a software design pattern.

 - Code review.